AndyObtiva/glimmer-dsl-swing/README.md

 frame1.show
 ```

+Despite `#show` being deprecated in the Java API, it is recommended to use `#show` instead of `visible=` in the Glimmer GUI DSL because it has less awkward syntax (it calls `visible=` behind the scenes to avoid the deprecated API). `#show` also invokes `pack` automatically on first run, and ensures utilizing `SwingUtilities.invokeLater` behind the scenes.

 ### Shape DSL

 [Glimmer DSL for Swing](https://rubygems.org/gems/glimmer-dsl-swing) might be the only Ruby Swing DSL out there that supports an additional Shape DSL.